 What is stomach cancer?

-Most stomach cancer starts in the cells that line the stomach.
+Most stomach cancer starts in the cells that line the stomach but may form anywhere in the stomach.
 It is also called gastric cancer.

 What increases my risk for stomach cancer?

-- You regularly eat smoked, salt-cured, or pickled foods.
-This includes bacon, ham, salami, and corned beef.
+- Regularly eating smoked, salt-cured, or pickled foods such as bacon, ham, or corned beef

-- You have a stomach condition, such as stomach ulcers caused by bacteria.
+- A stomach condition, such as stomach ulcers caused by bacteria

 What are the signs and symptoms of stomach cancer?